JumpFromPaper X Dream Chaser Lao Wang

 Could you talk about your new song collaborated with Leo Wang?
-Also, did you had fun during producing the music video?
+Also, did you had fun with producing the music video?

 What is the best part of being a singer?
-What do you enjoy most of performances?
+What do you enjoy most of the performances?

-Singer are not the most important role in terms of a band setting, but people are mostly willing to listen to singers.
+A singer is not the most important role in terms of a band setting, but people are mostly willing to listen to singers.
 It’s a gift, and we should make good use of this fact.
 You can’t deny that sometimes words and human voices are powerful in their own way.
-There’s a few times when I sang and it really touched some people’s hearts, as if I read their minds and understood their needs.
+There are a few times when I sang and it really touched some people’s hearts as if I read their minds and understood their needs.
 I could tell from their facial expressions.
 That’s the moment I enjoy the most.